singhprakash14/Becho.com/README.md

 </p>

 Becho.com is MERN Stack e-commerce web application that allows  for sale from cars, furniture, electronics to jobs and services listings.
-Buy or sell something today  visit the producta listing page and you will see all the products, apply filters as per your need and in just a few clicks you can buy any products from the website.
+Buy or sell something today  visit the products listing page and you will see all the products, apply filters as per your need and in just a few clicks you can buy any products from the website.
 This project is just for educational purpose.